This article was updated in December 2021 to reflect changing conditions, prices and trends.

-Despite this, there has been a rise in start-ups developing products such as wearables or apps that enable personal tracking of healthcare concerns, and remote access to medical professionals.
+Despite this, there has been a rise in start-ups developing products such as wearables or apps that enable personal tracking for healthcare concerns, and remote access to medical professionals.

-These devices are becoming increasingly sophisticated and, as people get more comfortable integrating them into everyday usage, are set to rise in popularity.
+These devices are becoming increasingly sophisticated, and as people get more comfortable using them every day, are set to rise in popularity.

 3D printing technology is also set to disrupt the industry.
 Simple medical devices such as syringes could eventually be printed within hospitals, challenging traditional medical supply chains and enabling greater autonomy of individual hospitals and healthcare centres.

 In Australia, similar trends can be seen, with advances particularly in biotechnology, nanotechnology, and robotics.
 Automated and computer-aided design is also on the rise, improving efficiencies and the precision of medical care.